Today’s mortgage rates fall for 30-year terms, while 15-year rates remain unchanged

 Thinking about taking out a mortgage loan?
 Here are the current mortgage rates and the top factors that influence them.

-The interest rate on a 30-year fixed-rate mortgage is 8.000% as of October 11, which is 0.375% lower than what it was yesterday.
+The interest rate on a 30-year fixed-rate mortgage is 7.875% as of October 12, which is 0.125 percentage points lower than what it was yesterday.
 Additionally, the interest rate on a 15-year fixed-rate mortgage is 7.625%, the same as it was yesterday.

 With mortgage rates changing daily, it’s a good idea to check today’s rate before applying for a loan.
 It’s also important to compare different lenders’ current interest rates, terms and fees to ensure you get the best deal.